 Below are the one-way prices for an award ticket on American Airlines’ partners to Thailand.
-You can snag a coach seat for 75,000 American Airlines miles round-trip, but when you look at Business and First Class the award prices become pretty unreasonable.
-So for premium seats it’s best to book with another rewards currency (unless, of course, you have American Airlines miles to burn).
+You can snag a coach seat for 75,000 American Airlines miles round-trip, but business and first class awards are unreasonably high, so they’re not the best use of AA miles.
+It’s best to book with another rewards currency if you’re looking for premium seats (unless you have American Airlines miles to burn).

 It’s also important to note that when flying their partner airlines Cathay Pacific and Japan Airlines, you’ll need to call in to book.
 You won’t be able to book these tickets directly through American Airlines’ website.

-The good thing about American Airlines miles is they are very easy to earn because both Citi and Barclays issue American Airlines credit cards:
+The good thing about American Airlines miles is they are very easy to earn AA miles with cards like the American Airlines AAdvantage MileUp℠ Card, Citi® / AAdvantage® Executive World Elite Mastercard®, and many others.

-It’s not hard to earn the miles you’d need to get to Thailand by opening 1 or 2 cards and earning the intro bonus.
+You could earn the miles you’d need to get to Thailand by opening one or two cards and earning the intro bonus.
 You can also transfer Marriott points to American Airlines.

 4. Japan Airlines